Your reporting obligations

 Businesses that pay salaries must submit an a-melding every month.
 A-meldings give information on salary payments, employer's National Insurance contributions and tax deductions for employees.
 This applies even if you run a business on your own and are the only employee.

 Businesses that are liable for VAT must submit a tax return for VAT every other month.
 Some businesses can apply to submit these returns annually.

 Every year, private limited companies must submit a shareholder report to the Norwegian Tax Administration's shareholder register.
 This report provides an overview of the company's shareholders during the past year.

 Various events can trigger a reporting obligation.
-These include, for example, an occupational accident, the sale of shares or a change in the company's board of directors or an amendment to the articles of association.
+These include, for example, an occupational accident, the sale of shares, a change in the company's board of directors or an amendment to the articles of association.
 Statistics Norway may need to collect information from your enterprise, and you can expect to be sent a form for reporting information for official statistics in Norway.

 The Register of the Reporting Obligations of Enterprises